 4. Facilitating the vision research of new faculty;

 5. Aiding recruitment of new vision research faculty with high quality cores;

 6. Encouraging non-vision scientists to study vision by offering Core support.

-The resource/service cores enhance collaboration, support pilot projects leading to new R01 proposals, and complement the annual support for research by Emory Eye Center, the Emory School of Medicine Department of Ophthalmology and other departments within Emory University, the Atlanta VA Medical Center, Georgia Institute of Technology, Georgia State University, and Morehouse School of Medicine.
+The core laboratories enhance collaboration, support pilot projects leading to new R01 proposals, and complement the annual support for research by Emory Eye Center, the Emory School of Medicine Department of Ophthalmology and other departments within Emory University, the Atlanta VA Medical Center, Georgia Institute of Technology, Georgia State University, and Morehouse School of Medicine.

 Multidisciplinary Training in Vision and Research

 This core supports a robust and highly competitive program of training and core scientific resource support for pre- and postdoctoral fellows supported through an NEI Training Grant, K-, and F-series awards.